MEDIA RELEASE | 17th October 2016

 Pentecostal Church takes a stand for LGBTI people

-A Pentecostal Church in Adelaide have announced they are breaking ties with their denomination in order to stand in solidarity with their LGBTI members, leaders and community.
+A Pentecostal Church in Adelaide has announced they are breaking ties with their denomination in order to stand in solidarity with their LGBTI members, leaders and community.

 Activate Church, a member church of the over 1,1000 strong Australian Christian Churches (ACC) denomination (formerly Assemblies of God) already had members of the LGBTI community in leadership positions.